lucasvillagra/Q-curves2/README.md

 **• Mazur42p.mg** : To run Mazur's trick, in Magma.

-**• Ellenberg.gp** : To compute Ellenberg's bound for Theorem 5.5, in PARI/GP.
+**• RemoveCM.gp** : To compute Ellenberg's bound for Theorem 5.5, in PARI/GP.

 **• FreitasSiksek.sage** : To compute the bounds of Theorem 1 of Freitas-Siksek, in Sage.